AmpasTheodoros/React-Contact-List/README.md

-# React-Contact-List
+# React Contact List

 This is a simple contact list application built with React.
-It allows users to add, view, and delete contacts from a list.
+It allows you to add, edit, and delete contacts, as well as search for contacts by name or email.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-You will need to have the following software installed on your system:

-- Node.js - The JavaScript runtime
-- npm - The package manager for Node.js

-### Installing

-To install the application, follow these steps:

-1. Clone the repository to your local machine
-2. Open a terminal and navigate to the project directory
-3. Run the following command to install the required dependencies: `npm install`
+To get started with the project, clone the repository and install the dependencies: `git clone https://github.com/AmpasTheodoros/React-Contact-List.git cd React-Contact-List npm install`
-4. Run the following command to start the development server: `npm start`
+Then, start the development server: `npm start`

-The application will now be running at http://localhost:3000/.
+This will launch the application in your default browser.

-## Built With
+## Features

-- React - The web framework used
-- Redux - The state management library used
-- Material-UI - The UI library used
+- Add new contacts with name, email, and phone number
+- Edit existing contacts
+- Delete contacts
+- Search for contacts by name or email
+- Responsive design for mobile devices

-## Authors
+## Future Plans

-- **Ampas Theodoros** - *Initial work* - [AmpasTheodoros](https://github.com/AmpasTheodoros)
+- Implement pagination for large contact lists
+- Add the ability to import and export contacts as a CSV file
+- Implement authentication for storing contacts in a database

-## License
+## Credits

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+React Contact List was developed by [Ampas Theodoros](https://github.com/AmpasTheodoros).